Izabela88/cupandcake/README.md

     - As a First Time Visitor:

-      1. I want to easily understand the main purpose of the website and find out more informations about the company.
+      1. I want to easily understand the main purpose of the website and find out more information about the company.
       2. I want to be able to easily navigate throughout the site to find content.
-      3. I want to look for products section to understand what the company offers and products prices to find out if I can afford the products offered.
+      3. I want to look for the products section to understand what the company offers and products prices to find out if I can afford the products offered.
       4. I want to locate social media links to find opinions about the company and check how trusted and known they are.
-      5. I want a responsive website so I can access it on different devices.
+      5. I want a responsive website, so I can access it on different devices.
       6. I want to find a section describing the company to find out when it was founded and the rest of the pertinent information about this company.

   - #### Returning Visitor Goals